MidnightRoam/MidnightRoam/README.md

 - 👷 My hard skills: development on Python/Django, HTML, CSS, JavaScript/Vue.js, MySQL, Git, I also have the skill of fast, blind typing.

-- 🧸 My soft skills: friendliness in communication, non-conflict, the ability to listen, empathy, the ability to communicate with different types of people, hard work, perseverance, involvement, love for programming and the IT world.
+- 🧸 My soft skills: friendliness in communication, non-conflict, the ability to listen, empathy, the ability to communicate with different types of people, hard work, perseverance, involvement, love for programming and the IT world, English language B1-B2.

 - 📫 How to reach me **midnightroam1@gmail.com** ✎